ienissei/frenchlaw/README.md

 - `frenchlaw-dev.sty`
 - `README.MD`

----
+### English Version ###

 The `Frenchlaw` software is subject to the LaTeX Project Public Licence (LPPL) and can only be distributed or modified according to the terms of versions 1.3 or later of that licence (which is included in the repository, for reference).

 The latest version of this license can be found at http://www.latex-project.org/lppl.txt

 This work has the LPPL status "author-maintained".
 Author and maintainer: Flora VERN -- ienissei (at) gmail (dot) com